-How important is this movie?
-Martin Scorsese thinks it sums up the film director's life:
+How important is this film?
+Martin Scorsese thinks it sums everything up:

 "I have always felt that Peeping Tom and [Fellini's] 8½ say everything that can be said about film-making, about the process of dealing with film, the objectivity and subjectivity of it and the confusion between the two.
 8½ captures the glamour and enjoyment of film-making, while Peeping Tom shows the aggression of it, how the camera violates...
 From studying them you can discover everything about people who make films."

 In his review of Peeping Tom, Roger Ebert talked about its depiction of the "deep psychological process at work when a filmmaker tells his actors to do as he commands, while he stands in the shadows and watches."
 He's a super-voyeur.
 Come to think of it, is it possible to imagine a good film director who isn't at least a bit of a sociopath?

 Alfred Hitchcock clearly saw himself this way, and Vertigo turns every movie house into his personal confessional booth.
 As far back as 1928, he equated cameras with assault weapons, with the disgraced heroine of Easy Virtue moaning to a press scrum, "Shoot!
 There's nothing left to kill."
 Think of the camera-as-Trojan Horse in Foreign Correspondent or or L. B. Jefferies' counter-assault at the end of Rear Window.
 (That these weaponized devices are ore often welded by journalists is another topic, for another time.)